Healthy Homes Assessment Waiohiki

 What We Do

-As building inspectors, we take on all aspects that come with specialist home inspects.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all components of expert house inspects.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We are serious about your investment We conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing an house.
+We are serious about your investment, and undertake comprehensive checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning an home.

-We specialise in a range of services to make sure that you are completely aware of the state of any property you might be looking to purchase or sell and also other solutions.
+We specialise in a variety of services to make sure that you are completely updated on the condition of any property you might be considering buying or selling in addition to other solutions.

-We have a systematic method of conducting your home inspection and the latest software technology with digital photos embedded into your document, you are able to actually see any issues that may be found.
-With our detailed reporting it’s not surprising that we receive so many clients who recommend our service to family and friends.
+With our systemised approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the Report, you can actually see any problems that might be found.
+Thanks to our comprehensive reporting it’s not surprising that we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports